 M 21 athlete Soccer 2 goalkeeper F 48 sedentary

 So when you are done, just send the .csv file to us by email using email@example.com.

 Comment: Peak Power vs ROM

 Squat depth, or range of motion (ROM), doesn’t seem to correlate with power.
-I.e. the users selects depth by preference where they feel they can produce the highest power.
+I.e. the users select depth by preference where they feel they can produce the highest power.

 ROM changes between testing sessions should be noted.
-In theory an increased ROM increases ability for power production but in reality we haven’t seen any strong correlation between ROM and power in the squat test.
+In theory, an increased ROM increases the ability for power production but in reality, we haven’t seen any strong correlation between ROM and power in the squat test.
 Increasing ROM also increases energy expenditure over the whole set which can counteract the benefit of increased ROM.

 It’s however beneficial if a user is able to produce a higher power with an increased ROM since he/she probably have gained strength in the deeper position which is advantageous for building strength and power.
 However, lower or similar power with an increased ROM could be interpreted as a sign of decreased power or fatigue, consider re-testing when rested at a specific ROM to verify if the user has progressed.